 We'll make anything if you give us the chance.

 But what we've made in the last month is a bookmarking service.
-Think of it like meets pastebin in that you can quickly and anonymously share collections of links or login to save them for later.hat we'd like to eventually create is a sort of "desktop of the internet" which would be built off of the existing hypermedia infrastructure.
+Think of it like url shortener meets pastebin in that you can quickly and anonymously share collections of links or login to save them for later.

+What we'd like to eventually create is a sort of "desktop of the internet" which would be built off of the existing hypermedia infrastructure.
 We think dropbox is only a temporary solution, bridging the gap between the cloud and the desktop but the desktop isn't going to be around much longer as thin clients begin taking over.

 If this application is a response to a YC RFS, which one?